1. Home

 Current Research

-Sphingolipid metabolism is involved in human disease.
-This is most clearly seen in a family of inherited lysosomal storage disorders where blocks in the degradation of sphingolipids cause rare, and in most cases, neurodegenerative disease.
-These lysosomal storage disorders include Tay-Sachs disease, Sandhoff disease, Gaucher disease, Fabry disease, Krabbe disease, Farber disease and GM1 gangliosidosis.
-Gene defects affecting sphingolipid metabolism have also been linked to the more common neurodegenerative disorder, Parkinson's disease.
+Sphingolipid metabolism is implicated in several human diseases, most notably in a group of inherited lysosomal storage disorders.
+These disorders, characterized by impaired degradation of sphingolipids, often lead to rare neurodegenerative conditions.
+Notable examples include Tay-Sachs disease, Sandhoff disease, Gaucher disease, Fabry disease, Krabbe disease, Farber disease, and GM1 gangliosidosis.
+Moreover, gene defects affecting sphingolipid metabolism have been linked to more common neurodegenerative disorders, such as Parkinson's disease.

-In our lab, we discover the functions of sphingolipids in normal biology and in disease using genetic approaches in mice and in patient cells.
-Ultimately, we aim to devise therapies for the diseases of sphingolipid metabolism.
+In our lab, we explore the functions of sphingolipids in both normal and diseased states through genetic approaches in mice and in patient cells.
+Our ultimate goal is to develop therapeutic strategies for sphingolipid metabolism disorders.

 Applying our Research